-The liquidity reserve is defined as the value of the securities in the liquidity portfolio and other liquid short-term investments.
-When calculating the reserve value of the securities included in the liquidity reserve, the SBAB Group applies the haircuts issued in accordance with the Riksbank's Guidelines for Collateral Management in the regulatory framework for RIX and monetary policy instruments.

-Excluding pledged collateral, SBAB's liquidity reserve amounted to SEK 74.5 billion on 31 December 2019 (the reserve value at the Riksbank or the ECB).
-The market value amounted to SEK 77.6 billion (see Table 61) with an average maturity of 2.07 years.
-Moreover, unutilised issuance capacity for covered bonds comprises an additional reserve that is not included in the calculation of the above liquidity metrics.
+The size of SBAB's holdings of individual securities as a percentage of the total outstanding volume is also limited in order to reduce concentration risk.
+The liquidity reserve is defined as the reserve value of the securities in the liquidity portfolio and other liquid short-term investments.
+When calculating the reserve value of the securities included in the liquidity reserve, the SBAB Group applies the haircuts issued in accordance with the Riksbank's Guidelines for Collateral Management in the regulatory framework for RIX and monetary policy instruments as well as the ECB list of eligible marketable assets.
+The market value of SBAB's liquidity reserve amounted to SEK 70.9 billion on 31 December 2020 (see Table 63).
+Taking the Riksbank's and ECB's haircuts into account, the liquidity reserve amounted to SEK 68 billion.
+Moreover, unutilized issuance capacity for covered bonds comprises an additional reserve that is not included in the calculation of the above liquidity metrics.